Life and Art

 Although the early train of arty types probably didn't roll into Ronda specifically because of their interest in speleology, or Stone Age men - though the limesone experience is special - visiting another country, which happens to have a very different, long and well-established culture, is always a spur to new thinking.

-books and their books told them about the 700 years old Islamic Spain and
+They knew their books and their books told them about the 700 years old Islamic Spain and

 thinkers such as Maimonidies.
 They wanted to suck in the same air.